anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Christmas 2*

-These readings apply only when there is a Sunday between 2 and 5 January, and when Epiphany is not being celebrated on that day.
+These readings are used on the second Sunday _after_ Christmas, if there is one before the Epiphany.
+In other words, these readings apply only when there is a Sunday between 2 and 5 January, and when the Epiphany is not being celebrated on that day.

 Years A, B and C